OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:24

-For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect.
+For impostors claiming to be the Messiah and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect.

 ## Matthew 24:25

-See, I have told you in advance.
+Remember, I have told you beforehand.

 ## Matthew 24:26